katevision/KateS/_portfolio/portfolio-2.md

 However, in the current dataset (with test data), each order contains only a single product, which makes this type of basket analysis impossible.

+Here, I check whether there are any orders containing two or more products.

 ```sql
 SELECT  OrderID,
    COUNT (DISTINCT ProductID) AS unique_products